Ranguro/tech-support-manager/README.md

 As a suggestion of the teacher in the course, an additional feature was added, which helps students and teachers, to register and search assets in this university.

-For data manipulation this app uses [Parse Cloud Database](https://www.parse.com)
+For data management this app uses [Parse Cloud Database](https://www.parse.com)

 ## Functionalities developed: